TimParrish/Tooling-Workstation-Optimization/Windows/README.md

 # Bash files to get things going on a Windows machine with MINGW64 as the terminal

-When I did this, the default path was for the Desktop of the current user, most of this configuration was simply to get the ability to simply change the directory to a convienient location, in this case, it was the Desktop
+When I did this, the default path was for the Desktop of the current user; most of this configuration was to get the ability to change the directory to a convenient location, in this case, it was the Desktop

 ### Add startup processes